 How Umbrella Insurance Helps Keep You Covered

-By Diane Tait
+By Diane Ferber

 Image courtesy of Max Pixel

-2. What doesn’t umbrella insurance cover? – Like it or not, even umbrella insurance has its limits and exclusions.
+2. What doesn’t umbrella insurance cover? – Like it or not, even umbrella insurance has limits and exclusions.
 While it can help you cover damages resulting from a lawsuit, it doesn’t cover punitive damages.
 Punitive damages are those awarded by a judge or jury for reckless or outrageous conduct on the part of the plaintiff.
 If you are a board member of a for-profit company, while the company may be covered by an umbrella policy, the board members are not.
 Umbrella policies also do not cover injuries to your person.
 They are designed specifically to pay for damages caused to others.

 Image courtesy of Max Pixel

-3. How much does it cost? – For as little as $350 per year, most people can acquire a million-dollar umbrella policy.
+3. How much does it cost? – For as little as $450 per year, most people can acquire a million-dollar umbrella policy.
 Even better is the fact that if you want to double the coverage to $2 million, this doesn’t double the cost of your umbrella policy.
 (Talk to your insurance agent to find out more.)

 4. How much coverage should I carry? – When my customers ask me how large of an umbrella policy they should carry, I ask them, “How much are you worth and how risk averse are you?”
 The bottom line is, the more assets you have accumulated and the higher the risk you take in your personal and professional life, the greater the coverage you need.
 Even more important is you need to assess your future income potential, since a lawsuit can target money you have yet to earn.